Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 # Configure bindings from code

-[//]: # (TODO: Most of these examples should be moved to API docs and this page should provide an overview linking to those API pages.)

-Each Binding has the following properties:
+Each `InputBinding` has the following properties:

 |Property|Description|
 |--------|-----------|